li-ju666/asymvlm/README.md

 ### 1. Cache Embeddings

-First, cache the CLIP embeddings for the dataset:
+First, cache the CLIP embeddings for the dataset.
+Before running the code, you need to specify the path to the data and corresponding annotation files in [`cache_embeddings.py`](cache_embeddings.py), line 11-19.
+Then run
 ```sh
 python cache_embeddings.py --dataset coco
 ```